A Survey of PPG's Application in Authentication: Introduction

-A survey of heart biometrics was presented in \cite{Rathore3410158} in the context of heart signals for user authentication, but it suffers from a superficial coverage in PPG signals with six papers.
-A review on wearable biometric systems was provided in \cite{Sundararajan3309550} with only a few acquisition methods for PPG signals.
-We attempt to comprehensively investigate PPG signals in cybersecurity applications.
-The main contributions are summarized as follows:

-\begin{itemize} \item We systematically present PPG-based authentication associated with possible security threats.
+A survey of heart biometrics was presented in \citep{Rathore3410158} for user authentication with heart signals, but it suffers from a primitive coverage in PPG signals with merely six papers.
+A review on wearable biometric systems was presented in \citep{Sundararajan3309550} with only a few acquisition methods for PPG signals.
+This paper aims to present a comprehensive review of the authentication method based on PPG signals.
+The main contributions are summarized as follows: \begin{itemize} \item We systematically present PPG-based authentication associated with security threats.
 We propose a novel taxonomy to organize various systems from the technical and application perspectives to provide a comprehensive insight into PPG signals.

-\item We survey the most recent research on PPG-based authentication from 2003 to 2021 and summarize the view to enable future researchers to apply the PPG signals technologies.
+\item We survey the most recent research on PPG-based authentication from 2003 to 2023 and summarize the view to enable future researchers to apply the PPG signals technologies.

 \item We discuss the challenges of PPG-based authentication to highlight open issues for immediate attention and suggest possible countermeasures for future research. \end{itemize}